betamore/fewd-pull-request-exercise/README.md

   * Push your changes
   * Open a pull request

-#### Synch with upstream
+#### Sync with upstream

-If your forked repo does not contain the most current version ("This branch is 5 commits behind Betamore/master") you will need to synch to the upstream version.
-Do this BEFORE creating a branch off the master.
+ To minimize the likelihood of merge conflics, ensure that your fork is up to date with the destination repo of your pull request.
+Do this _before_ creating a branch off master:

-  * `git remote -v`
+  * `git remote add upstream https://github.com/betamore/fewd-pull-request-exercise.git`
-  * `git remote add upstream`
+  * `git fetch upstream`
+  * `git checkout master`
-  * `git pull upstream`
+  * `git rebase upstream/master`

 For additional instructions, visit [GitHub Help](https://help.github.com/categories/collaborating-on-projects-using-pull-requests/).